Saturday, November 2, 2024

 In the southernmost part of the island of Rhodes, in the still almost uninhabited plain of Kattavia, there is the rural village San Marco (created circa 1936), with a clear Italian rationalist architectural matrix, with the bell tower that refers - in albeit simplified architectural terms - to the well-known one of the Serenissima Venezia, with the church dedicated to the aforementioned Saint and an entire area occupied by the elementary school classrooms (in a photo you can still see a few letters of the word "elementary"), for the children of the 200 Italian settlers who emigrated there, mostly from the regions of north east Italy (mainly Veneto and Romagna).

-Actual photo of the silk factory created by the Italians in San Marco (Kattavia)
+Actual photo of the silk factory created by the Italians in San Marco (now called Kattavia)

 In "San Marco Villaggio di Rodi", until about 1942, about two hundred people lived there and worked hard there, even without the hoped-for results in agro-economic terms, since the surrounding land (obtained from a previous reclamation work of a large area stagnant) were excessively acidic/saline.
 The silk production was also raised and improved.
 In the same plain of Kattavia there was also a landing strip for Italian military aircraft, now almost indistinguishable.